QuantumCoderJharkhand/SkillCraft-Intern3/README.md

 # Responsive Landing Page 🌐

+This is  a **Responsive Landing Page** with an interactive navigation menu.

 ## 🚀 Features
 - Fixed navigation bar (always visible)
 - Navbar changes background color on scroll